acg/har/README.md

 As you can see,

 * unhar is ~50x faster than tar xf for this case
 * both processes are I/O bound...
-  * ...but tar xf does ~1000x more IOs than unhar
+* ...but unhar does ~1000x fewer IOs than tar xf
 * the archives are about the same size (316MB)

+This is a totally contrived example which just demonstrates that, yes, tar xf does a sequential read.
+The times are highly dependent on disk speed and the order in which members were added to the tar archive.

-This is a totally contrived example.
-It's easy to come up with examples where tar kicks that crap out of har: smaller archive sizes; fewer members per archive; archive creation, where har is slower because it's hashing keys, among other things.
+It's not hard to cook up examples where tar might win: smaller archive sizes; fewer members per archive; extracting more members from the archive; or in archive creation, where har is slower because among other things it's hashing keys.
+To make it a fair contest though, har and unhar would need to be rewritten in C.

-The point is, for random access to members in an archive, tar just got its ass handed to it by a 54-line shell script.
-Okay, with the help of about 1.6Kloc of tinycdb C code.
+## Why not use har for everything?
+We don't need no tapes! ##
+<a name="har-for-everything"></a>

+Most storage media is random access now.
+Why do we still need these lame sequential archives designed for old tape media?

+Here's why:

+    ssh cloud tar xvzf home.tar.gz - | tar xvzf - -C /home

+A streaming archive format remains a very useful thing.

+Also, tape media remains a useful thing -- many shops still do reliable offsite backups to tape.

-## Issues and Todo Items ##
+## Issues and Todo items ##
+<a name="issues-todos"></a>

-* Only works with linux currently.
+* Only works on linux currently.
 The GNU stat(1) invocation is very non-portable, and doesn't work on BSD or Mac OS X yet.
 * The largest .har archive that can be created is 2GB.
 This is a limitation of cdb.
 * *SECURITY NOTE* The unhar(1) program doesn't fully validate input yet.
 We're still at the "hey we just threw something together" stage.
 Don't use it on untrusted .har files.
 * The unhar(1) program doesn't set ownership yet.